 King’s has a very diverse workforce and student body.
-Our staff is almost 50/50 male and female and our students are more than 60% female.
-Our undergraduate home students are more than 50% BME.
+55% of our staff and 60% of our students are women.
+More than half of our undergraduate home students are Black, Asian and minority ethnic.

-In Vision 2029, we said wanted to ensure that everyone, no matter what their background, has equal opportunities as part of the King’s community.
+We outlined in Vision 2029, the importance that everyone, no matter what their background, has equal opportunities as part of the King’s community.
 A diverse, fair, and highly inclusive organisation is good for King’s, for our staff and for our wider community.

 Pay gaps are an indicator of the balance of representation of staff in roles at different levels across King’s.
-It is important we seek to understand both the sources of the gaps and how we can create the conditions to close them.
-The direction of travel is certainly positive, which is an endorsement of the steps we have been taking, but we cannot afford to be complacent.
+Addressing these structural issues are a core part of our overall EDI strategy and are significant factors in our Race Equality Action Plan having undertaken thorough analysis in recent times to understand both the sources of the gaps and how we can create the conditions to close them.